OmarDuran/nfempy/examples/dev_notes.md

 ### Log second-order excecution time:

 	Note: In a 3d unit cube, the mesh generation for h = 1/64 will generate 200873 nodes and 1227986 elements (tetrahedra) and memory usage will be around 8Gb.
 So it is not worthy to optimize beyond  h = 1/32 because the mesh generation will be untractable.
 Ports for other mesh generators is required.
-	The case h = 1/32 gmsh will generate 27364 nodes and 162993 elements (tetrahedra) will
+	The case h = 1/32 gmsh will generate 27364 nodes and 162993 elements (tetrahedra) will be the limitation of the approach with python.

 	Performance for